True Detective الموسم 1: حين تتحول الشكوك إلى ملف قرار

 Narrative Control: The Deadliest Threat Is Competing Stories

 In the series, every party tries to control the story.
 The same happens inside companies: one team inflates, another excuses, another shifts the angle.
-Executive language is the weapon that stabilizes reality.
+Executive language is the tool that stabilizes reality.

 Stabilizers: